 Forest County maintains fifty-four miles of Public ATV Trails.
 The ATV trails include the Nicolet State Trail, 32 miles, located in eastern Forest County, and an 8-mile loop that is located on County Forest Land off of County Highway W and 14.4 miles of the Wolf River State Trail located between the City of Crandon and the Forest/Langlade County line.
-Forest County receives \$40,800.00 annually to maintain signs, remove brush, mow and groom the trail as necessary to maintain a safe enjoyable trail system.
+Forest County receives \$44,160.00 annually to maintain signs, remove brush, mow and groom the trail as necessary to maintain a safe enjoyable trail system.
+Forest County is working on completing the 1st Phase of the Highway 8 ATV Trail and have received funding for Phase II.
+Work may begin on Phase II in the spring of 2017.